otisdog8/cse15l-lab-reports/lab3.md

 I chose grep to research because it's the command that I've noticed has the most real-world use.

-## Option 0
+## Part 1

-For option 0, I chose to use the -r option (or -d recurse) which lets grep recursively search all the files in a directory tree for a matching pattern.
+For part 1, I chose to use the -r option (or -d recurse) which lets grep recursively search all the files in a directory tree for a matching pattern.
 I found this option on the manpage.

 ### Example 1